 Installation and servicing of air-conditioning equipment can be hazardous due to system pressure and electrical components.
 Only trained and qualified service personnel should install, repair, or service air-conditioning equipment.

-Untrained personnel can perform the basic maintenance functions of replacing filters.
-Trained service personnel should perform all other operations.
+Untrained personnel can perform basic maintenance functions of cleaning coils and filters and replacing filters.
+All other operations should be performed by trained service personnel.
 When working on air-conditioning equipment, observe precautions in the literature, tags and labels attached to the unit, and other safety precautions that may apply.

 Follow all safety codes.
 Wear safety glasses and work gloves.
 Use quenching cloth for unbrazing operations.
-Have fire extinguishers available for all brazing operations.
+Have fire extinguisher available for all brazing operations.

-Follow all safety codes.
-Wear safety glasses and work gloves.
-Use quenching cloth for brazing operations.
-Have fire extinguisher available.
-Read these instructions thoroughly and follow all warnings or cautions attached to the unit.
-Consult local building codes and National Electrical Code (NEC) for special requirements.

-Recognize safety information.
-This is the safety ALERT symbol .
-When you see this symbol on the unit and in instructions or manuals, be aware of the potential for physical injury hazards.
+It is important to recognize safety information.
+This is the safety-alert symbol .
+When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.

-Understand the signal words DANGER, WARNING, and CAUTION.
-These words are used with the safety ALERT symbol.
-DANGER indicates a hazardous situation which, if not avoided, will result in death or severe personal injury.
-WARNING indicates a hazardous situation which, if not avoided, could result in death or personal injury.
-CAUTION indicates a hazardous situation which, if not avoided, could result in minor to moderate injury or product and property damage.
-IMPORTANT is used to address practices not related to physical injury.
+Understand the signal words DANGER, WARNING, CAUTION, and NOTE.
+These words are used with the safety-alert symbol.
+DANGER identifies the most serious hazards which will result in severe personal injury or death.
+WARNING signifies hazards which could result in personal injury or death.
+CAUTION is used to identify unsafe practices, which may result in minor personal injury or product and property damage.
 NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.